David Irving: Libel suit

 Not only did Irving lose the case, but in light of the evidence presented at the trial a number of his works that had previously escaped serious scrutiny were brought to public attention.
 He was also ordered to pay all of Penguin's trial costs, estimated to be as much as £2 million (US$3.2 million), though it is uncertain how much of these costs he would ultimately pay.
 When he did not meet these, Davenport Lyons moved to make him bankrupt on behalf of their client.
 He was declared bankrupt in 2002, and lost his home, though he has been able to travel around the world despite his financial problems.

 Irving subsequently appealed to the Civil Division of the Court of Appeal.
-On 20 July 2001, his application for appeal was denied by Lords Justices Pill, Mantell and Buxton.
+On 20 July 2001 his application for appeal was denied by Lords Justices Malcolm Pill, Charles Mantell and Richard Buxton.

-The libel suit was depicted in a 2016 film, Denial.
+The libel suit was depicted in the 2016 film Denial.

 Life after the libel suit

-Early in September 2004, Michael Cullen, the Deputy Prime Minister of New Zealand, announced that Irving would not be permitted to visit the country, where he had been invited by the National Press Club to give a series of lectures under the heading "The Problems of Writing about World War II in a Free Society".
-The National Press Club defended its invitation of Irving, saying that it amounted not to an endorsement of his views, but rather an opportunity to question him.
-A government spokeswoman said that "people who have been deported from another country are refused entry" to New Zealand.
-Irving rejected the ban and attempted to board a Qantas flight for New Zealand from Los Angeles on 17 September 2004.
-He was not allowed on board.
+In July 2004 the New Zealand government decided not to allow Irving to enter the country unless he applied for and was granted special permission.
+This decision was made on the grounds that he had previously been deported from a different country.
+Members of the Jewish community had requested that he not be permitted to visit, with the New Zealand Jewish Council's president stating that Irving was "well known for his anti-Jewish writings and activities, and was found by the High Court in London in 2002 to be racist, [and] an active Holocaust denier".
+Irving attempted to travel to New Zealand in September 2004, but was refused permission to board a flight from Los Angeles on the grounds that he did not have permission to enter the country.

-On 11 November 2005, the Austrian police in the southern state of Styria, acting under the 1989 warrant, arrested Irving.
+On 11 November 2005 the Austrian police in the southern state of Styria, acting under the 1989 warrant, arrested Irving.
 Irving pleaded guilty to the charge of "trivialising, grossly playing down and denying the Holocaust".
 Irving stated in his plea that he had changed his opinions on the Holocaust, "I said that then based on my knowledge at the time, but by 1991 when I came across the Eichmann papers, I wasn't saying that anymore and I wouldn't say that now.
 The Nazis did murder millions of Jews."
 Irving had obtained the papers from Hugo Byttebier, a Belgian who had served in the SS during the war and had escaped to Argentina.
 Irving was sentenced to three years' imprisonment in accordance with the law prohibiting Nazi activities (Verbotsgesetz, "Prohibition Law").
 Irving sat motionless as judge Peter Liebetreu asked him if he had understood the sentence, to which he replied "I'm not sure I do" before being escorted out of the court by Austrian police.
 Later, Irving said that he was shocked by the severity of the sentence.
 He had reportedly already purchased a plane ticket home to London.